bigusef/pastebin-task/README.md

 ### Prerequisites

 - **clone GitHub repository**
-- **you must have Docker and Docker Compose installed on your labtop**
+- **for Docker configuration you must have Docker and Docker Compose installed on your labtop**
 - **for testing API endpoint you will need disktop application `Postman` or similar application**

 ### Before run application